 “2-gram breakthrough” means the point at which the cumulative quantity of hydrocarbons emitted from a stabilized canister vapor storage unit, during the loading process of the unit, is equal to 2 grams.

-References to the “EPA” and “Administrator” shall mean the Executive Officer of the Air Resources Board.
+References to the “EPA” and “Administrator” shall mean the Executive Officer of the California Air Resources Board.

 Useful Life

 §86.1805-17 (October 25, 2016).
 Delete.
-For vehicles certified to the emission standards in section I.E.1.(a), "useful life" shall have the same meaning as provided in section 2112, title 13, CCR.
-Except as provided below, for vehicles certified to the emission standards in sections I.E.1.(c), I.E.1.(d), and I.E.1.(e), the "useful life" shall be 15 years or 150,000 miles, whichever first occurs.
+Except as provided below, for vehicles certified to the emission standards in sections 1976(b)(1)(G) and 1976(b)(1)(H), title 13, CCR, the "useful life" shall be 15 years or 150,000 miles, whichever first occurs.
 For 2016 and previous model vehicles, 2017 and previous model vehicles >6,000 lbs.
 GVWR, and 2021 and previous model vehicles certified by a small volume manufacturer, the canister bleed standards are certification standards only.

 General Standard Requirements